nextail/pulpocon23-dagster/doc/chapter_1/README.md

 ## Ops, Jobs & Graphs

 - **Op**: Core unit of computation, the tasks we want to execute.
-Contain the operations and should perform simple tasks such as executing a database query (to ingest or retrieve data), initiating a remote job (Spark, Python, etc.), or sending an event.
+It contains the operations and should perform simple tasks such as executing a database query (to ingest or retrieve data), initiating a remote job (Spark, Python, etc.), or sending an event.

 - **Graph**: Set of interconnected ops of sub-graphs, ops can be assembled into a graph to accomplish complex tasks.

-- **Job**: Main unit of execution and monitoring; instantiation of a Graph with configurations and parameters
+- **Job**: Main unit of execution and monitoring; instantiation of a Graph with configurations and parameters.

     ![op-job-graph](images/op_graph_job.svg)